doverunner/cmcdv2-hls-plugin/README.md

-# CMCD v2 Plugin for HLS.js (CMCDv2 POC)
+# CMCD v2 Plugin for HLS.js (CmcdV2 POC)

 ## Overview

-The `responseModePlugin` is a JavaScript module designed to work with HLS.js.
+The `cmcdV2Plugin` is a JavaScript module designed to work with HLS.js.
 Its primary purpose is to enable CMCD Version 2 'Response Mode' to collect data related to server responses for media segment requests and report these metrics to a third-party server.
 Currently, the plugin supports two modes: JSON Mode and Query Mode.

 This plugin can be used alongside HLS.js's native CMCD (Common Media Client Data) features when available.